-Relationship with the users of the website
+The relationship with the users of the website

 A 'clickthru' agreement and a 'browsewrap' agreement are the names used to describe two different ways of setting up online contracts.
-These are used to contract with users of a website and to complete ecommerce arrangements for the sale or supply of goods or services over the website.
+These will be considered in relation to contracting with users of a website and for completing contract arrangements for the supply of products of services (e-commerce).

-Contracting with users of the website: ecommerce
+Contracting with users of the website: e-commerce